HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Extreme out of round example

-In a worst-case scenario like the one shown here in Picture 1, the cooking section will not even fit into the charcoal bowl.
-This was probably caused by a manufacturing error.
-An "out of round" this severe warrants a call to Weber Customer Service for a replacement.
+In a worst-case scenario, like the one shown above, the middle cooking section will not even fit into the charcoal bowl.
+An “out of round” condition this severe warrants an immediate call to Weber Customer Service at 800-446-1071 for a free replacement part.

-Minor cases of "out of round" can be diagnosed by checking for any of the following symptoms:
+Minor cases of “out of round” can be diagnosed by checking for the following symptoms:

 Here's how to proceed: